Who I Am

 As a teenager, I wanted to be an artist and took a one year Foundation Course in Art, specialising in graphic design.
 During the year, I discovered that although I wanted to be an artist, I didn't need to be one - I was never someone who would always have their sketchbook on them and be drawing come what may.

 However, I have remained passionate about the arts which have always been vital to me - I always say that most of what I know of life and the world comes from consuming the arts in some way, whether through books, films, art, music.
 (See my blog on 'Why the Arts Matter To Me').
-So if, as I saw it, I couldn't create, I would use the skills I did have to support creators.
-Because of this, my whole career, either professionally or voluntarily, has always had a strong arts focus.
+So if, as I saw it, I couldn't create, I would use the skills I did have to fulfil my purpose and passion - to support the creative people who make us see the world in another way.
+Because of this my whole career, either professionally or voluntarily, has always had a strong arts focus.

 I have worked for over 30 years supporting creative individuals and organisations including English National Opera, Cameron Mackintosh, Siobhan Davies Dance, Society of West End Theatre (where I was the first Administrator for the Theatre Tokens scheme) and Chester Gateway Theatre.
 I managed the Oxford Concert Party (a music group and charity) for 7 years.
 I have a thorough grounding in marketing, sales, fundraising, administration and people management.
 I have worked with small businesses to global charities, and done everything from selling tickets in a local box office to managing international conferences.

 As a volunteer, I was a founder and board member of the Cheshire Development Education Centre, a charity which has been running for 20 years.
-I was the Administrator of the Chester Literature Festival for a year; board member of Studio Voltaire (including Chair) for 4 years; co-curator of an exhibition of Shona sculpture at the Commonwealth Institute; and for the Chester Gateway Theatre, which received high levels of unsolicited manuscripts, I was part of the play reading team, suggesting plays for staging.
+I was the Administrator of the Chester Literature Festival for a year; board member of Studio Voltaire (including Chair) for 4 years; co-curator of an exhibition of Shona sculpture at the Commonwealth Institute; board member for Southwark Arts Forum for 3 years (including being a judge for the 'SAFTA' Arts Awards for 2 years); and for the Chester Gateway Theatre, which received high levels of unsolicited manuscripts, I was part of the play reading team, suggesting plays for staging.
 I have also raised £3million for charity.

 Whatever my role, my way of working has always been to ask questions and help people find solutions.
-Now I am using the coaching skills and experience gained over my whole career to help creative people to find their own answers through my business, Catching Fireworks, which I set up in January 2009.
+Now I am using the coaching skills and experience gained over my whole career to help creative people to find their own answers through my business, Catching Fireworks®, which I set up in January 2009.
+I coach people from all over the UK, Europe, USA and Asia.

 As well as my professional experience, I have also had my own coaching journey which changed my life and continues to this day.
 I know what it is like to be stuck in what seemed to be a creative cul-de-sac and need the support of someone to help me see the way out.
 (See the video at the top of the page.)